a paper report being read, with text and graphs

 • eligible for Pupil Premium funding;

-• in alternative provision
+• in alternative provision; or

 We remain steadfast in our commitment to ensuring that our high-quality, impactful tuition is accessible to all, not just those fortunate enough to afford private tuition.
 This is why, with help from our generous funders, we have been able to reduce the costs of our tutoring programmes for 2024/2025.